Logan-Lin/quartz-blog/content/ml-tech/ode-sde.md

 draft: false
 ---
 >[!TLDR]
->In the context of generative modeling, we examine ODEs, SDEs, and two recent works that share the idea of learning shortcuts from a vector field perspective, and discuss the generalization of this idea to both ODE- and SDE-based models.
+>In the context of generative modeling, we examine ODEs, SDEs, and two recent works that share the idea of learning shortcuts that traverse through vector fields defined by ODEs faster.
+We then discuss the generalization of this idea to both ODE- and SDE-based models.

 # Differential Equations